The role of shape disorder in the collective behaviour of aligned fibrous matter: Mechanical properties of fiber stacks

 the compressive stress given by $P_{\rm{self}}^{\rm{(2d)}} = -\partial \left(d\left<e\right>\right)/\partial d$ can then be calculated using:

-Eq.~(\ref{en}) is the key result of this approach, it relates the shape disorder distribution measured by $\langle\zeta_{0,q}^2\rangle$ to the energy density of the stack through a mechanical kernel accounting for bending rigidity and fiber interactions.
+Equation (\ref{en}) is the key result of this approach, it relates the shape disorder distribution measured by $\langle\zeta_{0,q}^2\rangle$ to the energy density of the stack through a mechanical kernel accounting for bending rigidity and fiber interactions and allowing to calculate self-consistently the state equation $P_{\rm self}\left(d\right)$.